road closed.jpg

 Right now she is working on her next book, Original Sins: The (Mis)education of Black and Native Children and the Construction of American Racism, which will be published by One World.

-In addition to these solo-authored works, she is the co-author (with Nate Marshall) of the play No Blue Memories: The Life of Gwendolyn Brooks, produced by Manual Cinema, and co-wrote the short story “Timebox” with Janelle Monáe as part of the queer afrofuturist short story collection The Memory Librarian.
+In addition to these solo-authored works, she is the co-author (with Nate Marshall) of the play No Blue Memories: The Life of Gwendolyn Brooks, produced by Manual Cinema, and co-wrote the short story “Timebox” with Janelle Monáe as part of the queer Afrofuturist short story collection The Memory Librarian.
 She also cowrote the young adult graphic novel Change the Game with Colin Kaepernick, illustrated by Orlando Caicedo.

 Her poems and essays have been published in many venues, including The New Yorker, The New York Times, The Atlantic, The Nation, Vanity Fair, The Washington Post, The New Republic, and Poetry Magazine.